About Something to Hold

 January 2022

-After being asked for several blankets, we decided to pursue making more blankets, asking for donations, planning events & fill the gap.
+After being asked for several blankets, we decided to pursue making more blankets, asking for donations, planning events & filling the gap of loving our neighbor through baby loss.

 January 2023